 Nick Bitzenis a.k.a.
-"Nikonn" is a London based music producer, artist, songwriter, DJ, and owner of UNDO Records (UK).
+"NIKKON" is a London-based music producer, artist, songwriter, DJ, and owner of UNDO Records (UK).
 Nikonn is involved in many music projects, productions, and remixes.
-He did the production, recordings, mixing and mastering on all the official releases of the female duo project “Marsheaux”, and Rusty Egan’s debut album and many artists as “Fuzz” from L.A., “Miss D” from Portugal, “Eriqua” and “Bota” from UK.
+He did the production, recordings, mixing, and mastering on all the official releases of the female duo project “Marsheaux”, and Rusty Egan’s debut album and many artists as “Fuzz” from L.A., “Miss D” from Portugal, “Eriqua” and “Bota” from the UK.

 Back in the days when I was a child, I heard Kraftwerk’s song “The Robots”.

 The impression was so strong that I decided to try to create music like that.
 Of course, as time passed my perspective changed and the spectrum of creation became wider.

 The place is not the case.
 Today with the advantage of technology, you can create music wherever you want.
 It’s all about imagination and inspiration.
 Of course, I prefer my home studio where I feel comfortable and away from any distractions but sometimes I can create diamonds sitting at a Starbucks with my laptop and my headphones.